 3. Experience Mapping

-There are times where it is useful to build an understanding of a general human behavior when designing a website or application.
-For instance, this may be necessary in a situation where there is no defined target audience.
-Experience mapping is the UX map to go to for a scenario like this.
+For instance, this may be necessary in a scenario where there is no defined target audience.
+Experience mapping is the go-to map for this type of situation.

 However, unlike the customer journey mapping technique, the experience map is not tied to a specific type of user, service, or product.
 Thus, this is the most useful technique when trying to build a picture of general user behavior.